Nigeria Energy Information

 Interactive Chart Nigeria Natural Gas Domestic Consumption

-Coal consumption is very limited (0.1 Mt in 2019) and is exclusively used in the industry sector.
+Coal consumption is very limited (less than 0.1 Mt in 2020) and is exclusively used in the industry sector.

 Graph: COAL CONSUMPTION (bcm)

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2020, %)